oeway/bioimage-model-zoo/docs/guides/developers-guide.md

 #### 3. Using a Graphical User Interface (GUI)
 #TODO by Tomaz
 Each method allows flexibility based on your expertise and tools at hand.
 Always validate your model before uploading to ensure compliance with BioImage.IO specifications.

+#### 4. Manual Generatoin
+If you prefer a manual approach, you can create the model resource description file (`rdf.yaml`) yourself.
+Note that we have registered our metadata format with [JSON Schema Store](https://www.schemastore.org/json/), which allows you to use an editor or plugin supporting the json schemdas from schematore.org for validation.

+One way to go is to use [VSCode](https://code.visualstudio.com) with the [YAML pluin by RedHat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+When doing so, ensure your file is named `bioimageio.yaml` instead of `rdf.yaml` to enable the schema recognition.

+Our json schema docs can be found [here](https://bioimage-io.github.io/spec-bioimage-io/bioimageio_schema_latest/index.html).
+Additionally, the [BioImage.IO Model Resource Description File Specifications](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/user_docs/model_descr_latest.md) outline the required and optional fields for the file.
+You can find examples of RDF files on the BioImgae Model Zoo website.

 ### Upload the model to the BioImage Model Zoo
 Once you have created a model in the BioImage.IO format, you can upload it to the BioImage Model Zoo.
 The process is straightforward and involves the following steps:
 1. Visit the [bioimageio](https://bioimage.io) website and click the "Upload" button to access the model upload page.